OpenShot/openshot-qt/doc/animation.rst

-   1   Blue Property       When the play-head is on an interpolated value, the property appears blue 2   Value Slider        Click and drag your mouse to adjust the value (this automatically creates a key frame if needed) 3   Play-head           Position the play-head over a clip where you need a key frame 4   Key frame Markers   Small green tick marks are drawn at all key frame positions (on a clip) ==  ==================  ============
+   1   Blue Property       When the play-head is on an interpolated value, the property appears blue 2   Value Slider        Click and drag your mouse to adjust the value (this automatically creates a key frame if needed) 3   Play-head           Position the play-head over a clip where you need a key frame 4   Key frame Markers   Small icons are displayed on the bottom of the clip for each active keyframe (`circle=Bézier, diamond=linear, square=constant`).
+These icons are filtered based on the property window.
+For example, if you filter only ``scale_x``, you will only see the icons for ``scale_x`` keyframes, for example.
+   ==  ==================  ============

 Key Frames
 ----------
 To create a key frame in OpenShot, simply position the play-head (i.e. playback position) at any point over a clip, and edit properties in the property dialog.
-If the property supports key frames, it will turn green, and a small green tick mark will appear on your clip at that position.
+If the property supports key frames, it will turn green, and a small icon (`circle=Bézier, diamond=linear, square=constant`) will appear on the bottom of your clip at that position.
 Move your play-head to another point over that clip, and adjust the properties again.
 All animations require at least 2 key frames, but can support an unlimited number of them.

 To adjust the **interpolation mode**, right click on the small graph icon next to a property value.